noxonsu/AnySwapDashboard/README.md

 We've got 10+ requests where clients can pay 1000-5000$ for such a solution.
 We planned to release this tool in 2-3 months and ask our community to crowdfund this development.
 You can buy 1 license NFT for 1000 USDC.

 # 1 license = 1000 USDC.
 For this price you will get:
-- 1 license allow you to deploy and manage "anyswap.exchange clone" on 1 domain
+- 1 license allows you to deploy and manage "anyswap.exchange clone" on 1 domain
 - 1 license guarantees 1 year of support and updates (then you need to buy another one)
-- 1 license is transferable NFT, of course, you can resell it (rarible.com will charge 20% as royalty, other markets - for free)
+- you can buy more licenses and resell them. retail price will higher (2000-5000$)

 # Features for admin
 ## Admin can